raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 ![Bicolour Pegs Final](/assets/images/wordloid/twins/bicolour-pegs-final.png)

-Wordloid uses colours as a proxy for the peg the disc is on, so instead of using colours, we use textures such as solid versus polka-dots to represent the two different discs of each size:
+Wordloid uses colours as a proxy for the peg the disc is on, so instead of using colours, we use textures such as solid versus polka-dots to represent the two different discs of each size:[^polka-dots]

+[^polka-dots]: The specific textures are to-be-determined, they may be polka-dots, they could just as easily be patterns like stripes, or checks.

 ![Bicolour Pegs Initial Decorated](/assets/images/wordloid/twins/bicolour-pegs-initial-decorated.png)